pksivanantham/Mocha/README.md

 # Mocha
-Please follow the following steps to run the test
+Please follow the steps to run the test

 ***